Macrometacorp/docs/docs/search/operations.md

 title: Search Queries
 ---

-You can use the `SEARCH` keyword to filter a query using a search view, providing these features:
+You can use the `SEARCH` keyword to filter a query using a search view, allowing you to:

 - Filter documents based on C8QL Boolean expressions and functions.
 - Match documents located in different collections.